Vickyy-0/Swapping-two-values/README.md

 End the program
 ## PROGRAM:
 ```
-#Program to swap two values.
+#Program to swap two values
 #Developed by:
 #RegisterNumber:
 a=input()